 Home maintenance is part of life.
 To avoid potentially expensive problems, it’s important to regularly update and maintain your property.
 Your windows are no exception to the rule.
-Old, inefficient windows are often cited as one of the biggest factors in poor thermal efficiency, inadequate security and an unattractive home aesthetic.
-In the worst-case scenario badly maintained windows can allow water to penetrate your home, leading to problems with damp and mould.
+Old, inefficient sash windows are often cited as one of the biggest factors in poor thermal efficiency, inadequate security and an unattractive home aesthetic.
+In the worst-case scenario badly maintained sliding sash windows can allow water to penetrate your home, leading to problems with damp and mould.

-In general, a new timber window will be more expensive than a high-quality uPVC one.
+In general, ageing timber sash windows are more expensive to maintain and require a lot of your time when compared to brand new uPVC sliding sash windows.
 Factory finished timber windows usually need re-painting after six years, then every five years after that.
-With uPVC windows, a simple annual wash down with warm soapy water is all the maintenance they’ll ever need.
+With modern uPVC windows, a simple annual wash down with warm soapy water is all the maintenance they’ll ever need.
 When you combine the initial costs with the maintenance costs over a 20 year period, timber windows can potentially cost you double the price of their uPVC counterparts.

-How to maintain your new uPVC windows
+How to Maintain Your uPVC Sash windows

 If you decide that uPVC sash windows are the best choice for your home, you’ll want to keep them in the best possible condition for as long as possible.
 When properly cared for, uPVC windows have a life span of several decades.
 Alongside the occasional cleaning with warm water mentioned above, there are a few other things that you can do to keep your uPVC windows working at their optimum level.
 This includes oiling twice a year to aid with the opening and closing of the windows.